bmkimqi/Alignment/README.md

 Currently tested to work with Color/Pseudo/Arnov Tasks

+**Updates 07.27.2022**
+- saves a matfile that shows runtime and session length in nlx timestamps

 **Known Issues/Bugs (07.20.2022)**
 1. Janky fix for when NEV file is read in as a string and not a number
 2. 'MATLAB:badsubscript': 'Index in position 2 exceeds array bounds (must not exceed 8).